DeepInsight-AI/DeepBI/README.md

   <div style="display: flex; align-items: center;">

-If you think Holmes is helpful to you, please help by clicking <a style="display: flex; align-items: center;margin:0px 6px" target="_blank" href='https://github.com/DeepThought-AI/Holmes'>here</a> on the ⭐ Star and Fork in the upper right corner.
-Your support is the greatest driving force for Holmes to become better.
+If you think DeepBi is helpful to you, please help by clicking <a style="display: flex; align-items: center;margin:0px 6px" target="_blank" href='https://github.com/DeepThought-AI/DeepBi'>here</a> on the ⭐ Star and Fork in the upper right corner.
+Your support is the greatest driving force for DeepBi to become better.

   </div>